aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 #### the issue

- What I encountered is that when I passed the 1st sequence as is with the 3 padding tokens through the encoder-decoder, the output translation was, let's say "J'ai des chaussettes."
+ What I encountered is that when I passed the 1st sequence as is with the 3 padding tokens through the encoder-decoder, the output translation was one thing.
 But when I removed the padding tokens, and just passed the sequence by itself without padding tokens, I got a totally different translation.

  This to me was a bad sign.
 The model should not be sensitive to the padding tokens; they should be ignored.
 Their only purpose should be to make the sequences in the minibatch the same length and shouldn't have any meaning.